The Fall and Rise of the Fortunate

 In the promise of building, there is a STAY.

-In our gathering, our TOGETHER-together is in accordance to His WORD.
+In our gathering, our TOGETHER-together is in accordanceto His WORD.

 Before fire, there must be a sacrifice.
 Before receiving an outpouring, there must be a yielding to the Holy Spirit.
 This was the pattern the apostles had to learn before building the church, and it is a pattern that our God continues to teach us in the way He moves and comes.~

 On your altar, oh Lord, may we be found lowly and humble.
 You give grace to the humble, and we so need your grace.
 When our minds are offended, help our spirits to stay engaged.
 When our flesh wants to leave, to just go, help us to wait.
 For, “Lord, to whom shall we go?
 You have the words of eternal life" (John 6:68).
 And when Your outpouring comes, may You find us a people You can stay with.
-May you find us a people you can find rest with.
+May You find us a people You can find rest with.

 Invited to Carry the Promise